-A Will is a legal document that explains what you want done with your assets, after your death.
-These assets typically include real estate, money, investments, jewelry, vehicles and personal or household belongings that you own, and they can be bequeathed to individuals, families or institutions, either in part or as a whole.
-Apart from dictating who should inherit your assets, a Will can also be used to specify other wishes such as long-term guardians for your children, contributions to charitable causes, and specifying funeral arrangements.
+A Will is a legal document that declares your intentions as to what should happen to all of your assets upon your death.
+These assets typically include real estate, money, investments, jewellery, vehicles and personal or household belongings that you own.
+If you wish you can transfer, or bequeath your assets to individuals, families or institutions, either in part or as a whole.
+A Will can also be used to specify other wishes as well as including the appointment of temporary and permanent, long-term guardians for your children, contributions to charitable causes, and funeral arrangements.

 Wills for UAE Assets

-It is prudent to have a will to protect your assets and children and be prepared today for all that may and can happen tomorrow.
+Therefore, the importance of having a will your assets and children cannot be over-stated.
+You should be prepared today for all that may and can happen tomorrow.

-We understand that business owners have special needs and critical questions when tackling the future, including inheritance, succession, transfer of assets, and the interests of business partners and multiple beneficiaries.
-It is also likely that a significant portion of private wealth is tied up in the family business.
-Another important fact to consider in the UAE is that company shares do not pass automatically by survivorship and have to be probated in the case of a shareholder’s death – often resulting in lengthy processes that affect the performance and profitability of the company.
-We can help prepare wills that address all key issues pertaining to business ownership.
+We understand that business owners have special needs and critical questions when growing and preserving the wealth of their businesses, including inheritance plans, succession matters, and transfer of assets and maintaining the interests of business partners and other beneficiaries.
+It is also likely that a significant portion of private wealth is tied up in the family business, so special consideration needs to be given to the various issues that can arise.
+Another important fact to consider in the UAE is that company shares do not pass automatically by survivorship and are subject to probate in the case of a shareholder’s death.
+This often results in lengthy processes that affect the operations and profitability of the business.
+We have business succession specialist lawyers to prepare wills and provide appropriate solutions that address all key issues pertaining to business ownership and protection.